 - 9. Click Next and enter the Distance and Angle of the next property line. - 10.
 Continue until all property lines are entered, then click OK to close the New CAD Line dialog.
-The property line created should be closed, with the end point of the last line the same as the start point of the first.
+The resulting polyline should be closed, with the end point of the last line the same as the start point of the first.